leoctescossia/leoctescossia/README.md

 - 🖱 Knowledge in PHP, C, Python, React, Databases.

-Actually i had a lot of experience with database management.
+Currently i had a lot of experience with database management.
 Working everyday with SQL (Postgres, MariaDB, MYSQL) and database at JSON's (MongoDB, FireBase).
+But now, i'm working a lot with React Native,Flutter (Mobile Languages) and Javascript, Ruby for Web Development.

 <div align="center">